Utah Online Divorce

 Visitation can be any schedule agreed upon by both parents and can be changed at any time provided both parents are in agreement.
 Basically, the parents are in control of visitation provided they both agree to it and it is in the best interest of the child.
 If the parents cannot reach an agreement on visitation then the court will require the parents to follow a specific schedule that is determined by the court.
 The state provides guidelines on visitation and many parents find it easier to just go by the standard guideline visitation schedule.
 This will be explained in more detail in your divorce papers.

-Our Utah forms are guaranteed to be approved by the court.
-Our software determines what forms are needed and how to correctly complete the forms based on the answers you provide when completing our online questionnaire.
-Our software is updated anytime there is a change in the Utah law that affects the divorce process and requirements.
-Our service makes the divorce process as seamless as possible and at a price that meets almost any budget.
+We only use divorce forms that have been approved by the Utah Supreme Court.
+As a result, our Utah divorce forms are guaranteed to be approved by any Utah court.
+Our software determines what forms are needed and how to correctly complete the documents based on the answers you provide when completing our online questionnaire.
+Our software is updated anytime there is a change in the Utah divorce laws.
+Our service makes getting an online divorce as seamless as possible and at a price that meets every budget.

 How long will my divorce take?